spencertipping/www/linux-command-line-survival.md

 ## Filesystems and block devices
+If you don't use a custom `cd` for bash, I wrote a [cd script](https://github.com/spencertipping/cd) that does some useful things like automounting filesystems.
+So I say `cd machine:/tmp` to FUSE-mount its `/tmp` dir and cd there; then `cd`-ing out will unmount and clean everything.
+(It supports a lot of other stuff like `cd /dev/sda1`, `cd enc:foo`, etc.)

 ### Mounting block devices and image files
 + `mount` with no arguments: show all mounted filesystems
 + `mount -o loop file /mount/point`: mount a file as a block device